-- Have a good, up to date working knowledge and understanding of a range of teaching, learning and behaviour management strategies and know how to use and adapt them, including how to personalise the learning experience to provide opportunities for all learners achieve their potential. - Provide clear structures for lessons maintaining pace, motivation and challenge. - Make effective use of assessment and ensure coverage of programmes of study - Ensure effective teaching and best use of available time - Monitor and intervene to ensure sound learning and discipline - Use a variety of teaching methods to: match approach to content, structure information, present a set of key ideas and use appropriate vocabulary, use effective questioning, listen carefully to pupils, give attention to errors and misconceptions - Select appropriate learning resources and develop study skills through library, ICT and other resources; - Have a creative and constructively critical approach towards innovation; being prepared to adapt their practice where benefits and improvements are identified. - Act upon advice and feedback and be open to coaching and mentoring.
+- Have a good, up to date working knowledge and understanding of a range of teaching, learning and behaviour management strategies and know how to use and adapt them, including how to personalise the learning experience to provide opportunities for all learners achieve their potential. - Identify SEN or very able pupils - Provide clear structures for lessons maintaining pace, motivation and challenge - Make effective use of assessment and ensure coverage of programmes of study - Ensure effective teaching and best use of available time - Monitor and intervene to ensure sound learning and discipline - Use a variety of teaching methods to: - i. match approach to content, structure information, present a set of key ideas and use appropriate vocabulary - ii. use effective questioning, listen carefully to pupils, give attention to errors and misconceptions - iii. select appropriate learning resources and develop study skills through library, ICT and other resources - Have a creative and constructively critical approach towards innovation; being prepared to adapt their practice where benefits and improvements are identified. - Act upon advice and feedback and be open to coaching and mentoring.